Italian minister in Poland seeking allies in EU elections

 - What air travelers should know about the government shutdown

+Salvini’s League, which is one of two parties in Italy’s ruling coalition, and Kaczynski’s Law and Justice party, which governs alone, are both staunchly anti-migrant and criticize how the EU functions today.

-However, Poland’s skepticism of Salvini’s friendly approach to Russia could be an impediment to collaboration.
+However, Polish skepticism of Salvini’s friendly approach to Russian President Vladimir Putin could be an impediment to collaboration.

+Both populist governments have been embroiled in conflicts with Brussels that have seen them strive for greater national sovereignty.
+Poland’s clash has involved changes to the judicial system seen as anti-democratic, while Italy’s has centered on its budget spending.

+Before Salvini’s visit to Warsaw, Polish ruling officials sounded positive about possible cooperation.
+Polish Deputy Foreign Minister Konrad Szymanski called Italy’s government the “forerunner of change” in Europe.